kevoree/kevoree.github.io/README.md

 # kevoree-www

-This project is generated with [yo angular generator](https://github.com/yeoman/generator-angular) version 0.12.1.
+:warning: This is a work in progress

 ## Build & development